rosiebaratta/fcu_common/README.md

 * FW_cont_plot
 	This node plots fixed wing commands next to the responce and can be used to tunne the controller loops.
 It should work durring simulation and actual flying.

+*Geo.py
+	This module contains a class called Goebase that can be used to convert from meters in NED to GPS and back.
+It requires the installation of geographiclib.
+To perform this: pip install geographiclib